dhirajdc200/dishhome-website/README.md

 ### 🙌 Contributions
 Project completed as part of a collaborative team assignment focused on UI/UX best practices and responsive web development.

+## 📢 Disclaimer
+This website project was developed for educational purposes only as part of a school assignment.
+DishHome is a registered brand, and this project is not affiliated with, endorsed by, or connected to DishHome in any official capacity.
+All content is used purely for learning and portfolio demonstration.